minesh1291/Minesh1291.github.io/index.md

 - Samant, M., <b>Jethva, M.</b>, & Hasija, Y. (2015).
 INTERACT-O-FINDER: A Tool for Prediction of DNA-Binding Proteins Using Sequence Features .
 International Journal of Peptide Research and Therapeutics, 21(2), 189-193.

-## Past Projects
+### Projects

+## The computational investigation of the cancer immunome
-* Ph.D. project titled "The computational investigation of the cancer immunome" at Ben-Gurion University of the Negev, Beersheba, Israel.
+* Ph.D. project at Ben-Gurion University of the Negev, Beersheba, Israel.

 **Major Goals**

-* The development of novel expression normalization method to help investigate immune system in tumor biopsies,
+- The development of novel expression normalization method to help investigate immune system in tumor biopsies,
-* To study of the escape mechanisms in presence of immunogenic mutation
+- To study of the escape mechanisms in presence of immunogenic mutation
-* Patient stratification by immune response/dysregulation markers or overall immune profiling
+- Patient stratification by immune response/dysregulation markers or overall immune profiling
-* Identification of isoform switches and its mechanism in tumor development.
+- Identification of isoform switches and its mechanism in tumor development.

 ## Other Projects